General information and questions: email@example.com

 Jessie Dow lives in Waltham, walking distance of the farm, and is sometimes seen biking to the farm with her family.
 She is a scientist at a large pharmaceutical company and has been studying obesity and its negative health effects for more than 10 years.
 Jessie is passionate about helping prevent obesity and its complications both pharmaceutically and holistically by promoting healthy eating and access to healthy food for all.
 She is an active member of the farm, participating annually in the Sprout Fundraiser and has been a WFCF member and shareholder since 2009.

 Larisa Pazmino is a long-time WFCF member who has been involved with CSAs since her days as a member of the Intervale in Burlington, Vermont.
-She is a professional grant writer and fundraiser who currently works as Director of Corporate and Foundation Relations for Wheelock College.
+Larisa works as a professional grant writer and fundraiser.
 She lives in Newton with her husband, David, who is an associate professor at Newbury College in the culinary program.
-They have two boys - Oliver, age 14, and Eli, age 7 - who love the farm and have been involved in the education program.
+They have two boys - Oliver, age 16, and Eli, age 9 - who love the farm and have been involved in the education program.
 Oliver is currently working with the youth on Saturday mornings.
 Her favorite place in the world is Vermont, and the family spends time there every summer.